limlabs/blog-deploy-example/README.md

 - Form for storing a blog post with the following fields:
    - **Title** - String containing post title
+   - **Description** - Used for content preview, such as from home page cards, or search results
-   - **Thumbnail** - Accepts a local image file to be uploaded
+   - **Cover Image** - Accepts a local image file to be uploaded
    - **Content** - Textarea that takes markdown and renders it
+   - **Created Date** - Date/time the blog post was created
+   - **Updated Date** - Date/time the blog post was last updated
-- In our app, the blog author will be using the form to manage posts.
+- In our app, the blog author will be using the live app to manage posts.
 They will not be checked into source control (e.g. not a static site)
+- We will not cover authentication in this example

 ## Architecture